kyoshino/kyoshino/README.md

 You can also find my previous public projects, [BzDeck](https://github.com/bzdeck), [Bugzilla UX](https://twitter.com/BugzillaUX) and [Firefox Site Compatibility](https://github.com/fxsitecompat), as well as open source contributions to Mozilla [here](https://github.com/mozilla/bedrock/pulls?q=author:kyoshino) and [there](https://github.com/mozilla-bteam/bmo/pulls?q=author:kyoshino). 🦊

-## Now available for hire!

-That’s right.
 I’m a freelancer with clients in Canada, USA, Australia, Japan and Germany.
 If you’re launching a startup or running a small business, this kind of one-stop top talent (full-stack web developer + UX/UI designer + marketer + more) is sure to be helpful.
 Feel free to reach out to me via [email](mailto:kohei@britegrid.io) or [LinkedIn](https://www.linkedin.com/in/koheiyoshino/) today! 👋